budget-munchies/budget-munchies.github.io/README.md

-# budget-munchies.github.io
+# Budget Munchies
-budget munchies home page!
+Welcome to the budget munchies home page!

 # Overview
 This project offers a solution for college students on the hunt for recipes that are cheap, easy to make, and have limited ingredients.